 FEETFINDER AND WIKIFEET

 Online forums and sites dedicated to the foot fetish community are growing in popularity.
 For example, there is Feetfinder.com.
+We highly recommend FeetFinder!
+It is the best and safest place to buy and sell feet pictures.
 Also, the site wikiFeet posts images of female celebrity feet regularly.
 The site has a 5-Star rating system, where users can rate the celebrity’s feet.
 Sections include “Feet of the Day” and “Feet of the Week”, where popular female celebrities with the most highly rated feet get a spotlight.
 There are also sister sites of wikiFeet, including wikiFeet Men, wikiFeet X, and my.wikiFeet.

 The fetish is limitless: Both men and women, regardless of sexuality, confess to having foot fetishes or a sexual attraction entirely based on a person’s feet.
 According to a recent study conducted by Justin Lehmiller, one out of every seven people have fantasized about feet in a sexual way.
 However, despite its frequency, foot fetishes also tend to be the subject of criticism.
 While all fetishes are tossed under the microscope at some point, it can feel like podophilia is often at the receiving end of society’s judgment.